-The government-wide financial statements (see pages 13-15) describe functions of the District that are principally supported by taxes and intergovernmental revenues (governmental activities).
+The government-wide financial statements describe functions of the District that are principally supported by taxes and intergovernmental revenues (governmental activities).
 The governmental activities of the District reflect the District's basic services, including materials collections, reference and readers' services, programming, interlibrary loan and outreach services.